AmyIkeSwan/HotMessExpress/README.md

 -
 ### Notes regarding final variables
 - UID: unique identification for each student
+- TeamUID: unique identification for each Team by Cohort (e.g., 201901 = Cohort 2019, Team 01)
 - Cohort: year student began the one-year program (2019, 2020, 2021)
 - Group: group number student was assigned to for TBL activities
 - TBL#_iRAT: score student earned on the Indivdiual Readiness Assurance Test (iRAT) for the specified TBL # (e.g., TBL1_iRAT = iRAT score for TBL 1)
 - TBL#_tRAT: score team earned on the Team Readiness Assurance Test (tRAT) for the specified TBL # (e.g., TBL1_tRAT = tRAT score for TBL 1).
 The score is the same for all team members on a Team
-- TBL#_TeamRating: sum total of the team-rated rubric for team performance during the TBL activity for the specified TBL # (e.g., TBL1_TeamRating = total score for team-rated rubric for TBL 1)
+- TBL#_TeamRating: sum total of the team-rated rubric for team performance during the TBL activity for the specified TBL # (e.g., TBL1_TeamRating = total score for team-rated rubric for TBL 1).
+Scale is 0-20.
+- TBL#_1_Engagement: Team-reported competency on Skill 1 - Engagement on the Team Rubric (scale 0-4)
+- TBL#_2_Conflict: Team-reported competency on Skill 2 - Conflict on the Team Rubric (scale 0-4)
+- TBL#_3_Roles: Team-reported competency on Skill 3 - Roles on the Team Rubric (scale 0-4)
+- TBL#_4_DecisionMkg: Team-reported competency on Skill 4 - Decision Making on the Team Rubric (scale 0-4)
+- TBL#_5_Planning: Team-reported competency on Skill 5 - Planning on the Team Rubric (scale 0-4)
+- TBL1_TBL3_diff: difference score between TBL1 and TBL 3 Team Ratings (TBL3 - TBL 1).
+Positive means increase in rating.
+Negative means decrease in rating.
+- TBL1_TBL3_#_diff: difference score between TBL1 and TBL 3 Team Ratings (TBL3 - TBL 1) for each of the 5 competency skills (Engagement, Conflict, Roles, Decision Making, and Planning).
+Positive means increase in rating.
+Negative means decrease in rating.
 - Sum_Introversion: total introversion score on the self-reported introversion-extroversion scale.
 Higher scores = greater introversion tendencies
 - Sum_Extroversion: total extroversion score on the self-reported introversion-extroversion scale.
 Higher scores = greater extroversion tendencies
+- Mean_Introversion: mean introversion score on the self-reported introversion-extroversion scale for each Team by Cohort.
+- Mean_Extroversion: mean extroversion score on the self-reported introversion-extroversion scale for each Team by Cohort.

 ## Data Visualization